 * Travel alarm clock or can use a cell phone

-If you forget any item on the list, don’t worry as you will be able to buy it in Thailand.
+NB: If you forget any item on the list, don’t worry as you will be able to buy it out there.

 5 Essential Items to Pack for a cruise in Thailand

 While traveling on a cruise, packing the important items are essential.
 This helps to make your trip more comfortable with the right things in your bag.

 The packing list varies from one traveler to the other, but certain things are common for travelers.
 The excitement of going on a cruise is that everything is made available to the passengers on the deck of the cruise.
 It includes drinks, food, accommodation, and entertainment both for the kids and adults.
 For the cruise newbies to Thailand, you have to carefully pack all items such that you do not miss out on any of them.
 Traveling on the crystal-clear water for two or three days or even more can be challenging enough if you forget to pack some of your essential items.